Skip to Content

 How To Make A Plastic Bottle Faux Succulents Terrarium

-There were multiple upcycled elements to this craft but it still took less than 30mins.
+This craft incorporated multiple upcycled elements, yet it still took less than 30 minutes to complete.
 I used the small Nutella jars as the cloches, and a wood slice as a base.

-I painted mini terracotta pots to look like concrete pots with an old wine cork as the soil.
-Best of all I made my everlasting miniature fake succulents and tropical plants out of upcycled green plastic bottles.
+I painted mini terracotta pots to resemble concrete pots, using an old wine cork as the soil.
+Best of all, I made my everlasting miniature fake succulents and tropical plants out of upcycled green plastic bottles.

 plastic bottle, wood slice and nutella jar

-If you don’t have mini terracotta pots you can make a mini rustic pot out of an old bottle top.
-These cute faux succulent terrariums cost almost nothing to make.
+If you don’t have mini terracotta pots, you can create a mini rustic pot from an old bottle top.
+These adorable faux succulent terrariums are incredibly easy to make and cost almost nothing.

 I think they would make a lovely gift.
-They are a cool adult craft to do whilst you are stuck at home as they use mainly materials that you should have to hand.
+They are a cool adult craft to do while you’re stuck at home, as they use mainly materials that you should have on hand.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.